Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Error-Code.md

 # Error Response Codes

-The error code indicates the reason why a transaction is rejected.
-Commerce Hub includes the value in the `code` along with the corresponding text in the `message` fields of the [HTTP error response](?path=docs/Resources/Guides/Response-Codes/HTTP.md).
+The error code indicates the reason why a transaction is rejected and is returned in a HTTP 2xx, 4xx or 5xx response.
+Commerce Hub includes the code along with the corresponding message in the [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md) or [HTTP error response](?path=docs/Resources/Guides/Response-Codes/HTTP.md).

 <!--
 type: tab